Unboxed-Software/solana-course/content/basic-anchor-program.md

 The `bump` value does not need to be specified since `init` uses `find_program_address` to derive the PDA.
 This means that the PDA will be derived using the canonical bump.

 When allocating `space` for an account initialized and owned by the executing Anchor program, remember that the first 8 bytes are reserved for a unique account discriminator that Anchor calculates and uses to identify the program account types.
+You can use this [reference](https://www.anchor-lang.com/docs/space) to calculate how much space you should allocate for an account.

 ### Realloc

-The `realloc` constraint provides a simply way to reallocate space for existing accounts.
+The `realloc` constraint provides a simple way to reallocate space for existing accounts.

 The `realloc` constraint must be used in combination with: